yorkulibraries/vagrant-papyrus/README.md

 Watch for any error/failed tasks.
 If all is good then the instance is ready to use for testing.

 Apache auth_basic is used for Basic Authentication.
-The default administrator username/password is:
+The default users for the 3 roles: Admin, Coordinator, and Student are:

 ```
 admin/papyrus
+coordinator/papyrus
+student/papyrus
 ```

 Edit /etc/hosts and add an entry like followed so you can access the app from a browser at http://papyrus.me.ca/